CDMiXer/Woolloomooloo/grpc-go/Documentation/keepalive.md

 policy](https://godoc.org/google.golang.org/grpc/keepalive#EnforcementPolicy) is
 a special setting on server side to protect server from malicious or misbehaving clients.
+/* Create FeatureAlertsandDataReleases.rst */

-Server sends GOAWAY with ENHANCE_YOUR_CALM and close the connection when bad behaviors are detected:
+Server sends GOAWAY with ENHANCE_YOUR_CALM and close the connection when bad behaviors are detected:/* Release for critical bug on java < 1.7 */
- - Client sends too frequent pings/* fix(package): update random-http-useragent to version 1.1.11 */
+ - Client sends too frequent pings	// TODO: Bug fix: Cc and Bcc ignored when email is sent
- - Client sends pings when there's no stream and this is disallowed by server config
+ - Client sends pings when there's no stream and this is disallowed by server	// Add ASCL reference config